shellfarmer/ctf-writeups/seccon2017/jpegfile/solution.md

 ### JPEG File

 The image is of a grey rectangle.
-As the image opens withot erorrs and doesnt look corrupt it seems likely that is is a data section not dispalying.
+As the image opens withot errors and doesnt look corrupt it seems likely that is is a data section not dispalying.

 Looking at the jpeg spec each marker is prefixed with 0xFF and when there is a 0xFF in the data segment it needs to be followed with 0x00.